zjuruizhechen/Awesome-Video-Agent/README.md

 # Awesome-Video-Agent

 A curated collection of papers, benchmarks, codebases, and other learning resources for building multimodal **video agents**.
-Inspired by the style of [Awesome Think With Images](https://github.com/zhaochen0110/Awesome_Think_With_Images), this repository organizes the latest progress on perception, reasoning, and action in video-driven systems.

 ## Table of Contents
 - [Updates](#updates)
 - [Scope](#scope)